-Protect Australia from national security and criminal threats through effective national coordination, policy and strategy development, emergency management, and enhanced response, recovery and resilience arrangements.
+Protect Australia from national security and criminal threats through effective national coordination, policy and strategy development, emergency management, and regional cooperation.

 The Department will achieve this purpose through a risk-based, intelligence-informed approach.
 We will proactively develop, coordinate and implement national security and transnational, serious and organised crime policy and advice that is fit for purpose in the context of a constantly evolving threat environment.
-The Department will focus on enhanced transport security, safeguarding our critical infrastructure, implementing effective cyber security strategies, our counter-terrorism and counter foreign interference activities, and combatting online child sexual abuse.
+The Department will focus on enhanced transport security, safeguarding our critical infrastructure, implementing effective cyber security and technology strategies, our counter-terrorism and counter foreign interference activities, and combatting online child sexual abuse.

-The Department will also lead coordination of responses to national emergencies.
-We will actively drive an all-hazards approach to preparedness to support national resilience to reduce the impact and consequences of disasters and other hazards on Australian communities.
+The Department will also enhance Australia's ability to prepare for, respond to and recover from national emergencies by driving an all-hazards approach to emergency management.
+The Department will support national resilience through effective coordination planning and capability development to reduce the impact and consequences of disasters and other hazards on Australian communities.
+This will include timely cross-jurisdictional coordination of national emergencies through the work of the National Coordination Mechanism.